Frequently Asked Questions

 How many people can be in a lab group?

-Labs can be conducted by between one and two individuals.
-Only one individual needs to submit the lab materials on behalf of the others, but should make sure to make the contact details of all group members clear on the submission (including official KTH email addresses).
+It is recommends that labs are conducted by between one and two individuals.
+Only one individual needs to submit the lab materials on behalf of the others, but should make sure to make the contact details clear on the submission (including official KTH email addresses).

 How many people can be in a project group?